streamx-hub/streamx-blueprints/services/processing/external-references-rewriter/README.md

 - `streamx.blueprints.external-references-rewriter.json-external-resource-url-exclusions-pattern`
-A comma-separated list of regular expressions used to exclude certain external resource URLs (such as images) from processing.
+  A regex pattern to exclude certain URLs (such as images) from being processed.
+Optional — this setting further filters the URLs found by the JSONPath selectors, limiting which resources are processed.

+- `streamx.blueprints.external-references-rewriter.yaml-external-resource-jsonpath-selectors`
+  Specifies a comma-separated list of JSONPath selectors to locate external resource URLs inside YAML resources (after converting YAML to JSON).
+  Optional - specify this only if your service instance is intended to process YAML resources.

+- `streamx.blueprints.external-references-rewriter.yaml-external-resource-url-exclusions-pattern`
+  A regex pattern to exclude certain URLs from being processed.
   Optional — this setting further filters the URLs found by the JSONPath selectors, limiting which resources are processed.

 - `streamx.blueprints.external-references-rewriter.emitted-page-type`